jmarinpi/dgen_globetrotter/README.md

 To Run From a Pregenerated Agent File:
 =========

 	At the end of each new run the results fodler will contain a file named agents_df_base.pkl.
-This folder contains agent core paramters, linked with hourly solar resource, normalized loads, and tariff rates.
+This folder contains agent core paramters, linked with state PV starting capacities, hourly solar resource, normalized loads, and tariff rates.
 To use these agents again in alternative scenarios:

 	1. Copy agents_df_base.pkl to the agent_inputs folder.
 Rename if necessary.